Skip to content

 • iss, aud, exp — standard JWT fields identifying the issuer, audience, and expiry

 This JWT is a standard RFC 7519 token signed with ES256 (ECDSA P-256).
-Any system that can verify JWTs can consume IDToken assertions — no proprietary SDK or protocol needed.
+Any system that can verify JWTs can consume IDToken Seal assertions — no proprietary SDK or protocol needed.

 {